 For example, a card issuer can decide that a $300 plane ticket should cost 1,000 more points than it does currently, which in turn lowers the redemption value of the reward point.
 That’s why cash back is usually a better value than points - $1 in cash back will always be worth $1.

-Travel has been the best value for credit card rewards redemption since 2014, according to WalletHub research.
+The best way to use credit card points has been travel since 2014, according to WalletHub research.
 But that’s not a rule across the board.
 The best way to use credit card points will vary depending on what credit card you have.
 Your points could be worth just as much (or even more) in cash back or gift cards, so it’s a good idea to check the value of all the redemption methods before you redeem your points.… read full answer

 The best way to find out what your points are worth is to log into your credit card account online, look for a rewards redemption section, and see how many points are needed for merchandise, cash back, gift cards, and travel.
 Then, find out how much you’d pay for those things outside of the redemption portal and do a points-to-dollars comparison.
 For example, if 100 points gets you 75 cents of a gift card, or $1 in plane tickets, you should go with the plane ticket.